Verde Hot Springs Near Sedona Arizona

 Well hello there!

 There is a sign at the Childs campground that indicates that public nudity is prohibited.
 This prohibition is about as effective as you'd imagine.
 It's a hot springs, and there's a whole subculture of folks who seek out these geological treats specifically to enjoy getting a little nature on their bare hides.
-The trip to Verde Hot Springs is probably best left to adults only, and if you're shy, try to visit during off-times, like mid-week.
+The trip to Verde Hot Springs is probably best left to adults only, and if you're shy, try visiting during off-times, like mid-week.

 Article by Sarah Horton; Photos by Per Bothner and Nathan Williams.